Financial Aid Timeline

 - Be sure to have your final high school transcripts sent to the Admissions Office.

-- Visit Shepherd University Bookstore to purchase books for the Fall Semester.
+- Visit the Shepherd University Bookstore to purchase books for the Fall Semester.

 - Visit Campus Police to purchase parking pass.